 On December 19, 2012, the Company entered into a three-year on-balance sheet trade accounts receivable securitization agreement (the "Securitization Facility").
 On September 11, 2014, the Company made certain modifications to its Securitization Facility, which modifications, among other things, increased the aggregate borrowings available under the facility from \$300,000 to \$500,000 and decreased the interest margins on certain borrowings.
-On December 10, 2015, the Company amended the terms of the Securitization Facility, reducing the applicable margin and extending the termination date from December 19, 2015 to December 19, 2016.
+On December 10, 2015, the Company amended the terms of the Securitization Facility extending the termination date from December 19, 2015 to December 19, 2016.
+The Company further amended the terms of the Securitization Facility on December 13, 2016, extending the termination date to December 19, 2017.
 The Company paid financing costs of \$250 in connection with this extension.
 These costs were deferred and are being amortized over the remaining term of the Securitization Facility.
 Under the terms of the Securitization Facility, certain subsidiaries of the Company sell at a discount certain of their trade accounts receivable (the "Receivables") to Mohawk Factoring, LLC ("Factoring") on a revolving basis.
 The Company has determined that Factoring is a bankruptcy remote subsidiary, meaning that Factoring is a separate legal entity whose assets are available to satisfy the claims of the creditors of Factoring only, not the creditors of the Company or the Company's other subsidiaries.
 Factoring may borrow up to \$500,000 based on the amount of eligible Receivables owned by Factoring, and Factoring has granted a security interest in all of such Receivables to the third-party lending group as collateral for such borrowings.
-Amounts loaned to Factoring under the Securitization Facility bear interest at commercial paper interest rates, in the case of lenders that are commercial paper conduits, or LIBOR, in the case of lenders that are not commercial paper conduits, in each case, plus an applicable margin of 0.65% per annum.
-Factoring also pays a commitment fee at a per annum rate of 0.35% on the unused amount of each lender's commitment.
-At December 31, 2015, the amount utilized under the Securitization Facility was \$500,000.
+Amounts loaned to Factoring under the Securitization Facility bear interest at LIBOR plus an applicable margin of 0.70% per annum.
+Factoring also pays a commitment fee at a per annum rate of 0.30% on the unused amount of each lender's commitment.
+At December 31, 2016, the amount utilized under the Securitization Facility was \$500,000.